Andryushik/chat_app_react/README.md

 1. Clone the repository: `git clone https://github.com/yourusername/your-repo.git`
 2. Install dependencies: `npm install`
 3. Create a Firebase project and enable Firebase Authentication and Firestore.
-4. Add your Firebase config object to `src/firebase.js`.
+4. Add your Firebase config .env file and using variables from `src/utils/firebase.js`.
 5. Start the app: `npm start`

 ## Technologies Used